-The biggest shock is seeing veteran comic Arthur Askey as a dirty old man whizzing about in his motorised wheelchair pinching nurses' arses.
+The biggest shock is seeing veteran comic Arthur Askey (in his last film role) as a dirty old man whizzing about in his motorised wheelchair, pinching nurses’ arses.

 Nobody can deny the film looks great.
 It’s certainly as glossy as director (and former commercials director) Justin Cartwright intended, but with none of the cheerful effervescence of the Confessions series.